 Via dei Giubbonari

 This is a more popular shopping street in the Campo area.
-You’ll find lots of little shops bustling with people buying clothes, shoes, food, liquor, homeware and much more!
-It’s the main street that leads into Campo form the 8 tram stop so it is always a busy one, but the good thing is that the shops tend to stay open later on this street, especially in summer, so you can buy those last minute gifts you forgot for your nonna!
+You’ll find lots of little shops bustling with people buying clothes, shoes, food, liquor, homeware and much more.
+It’s the main street that leads into Campo from the 8 tram stop so it is always a busy one, but the good thing is that the shops tend to stay open later.

 Address: Via dei Giubbonari | Hours: Vary